Robust Universal Inference For Misspecified Models: Illustration: Contaminated Data Generating Process

-In this section, we evaluate our proposed exact and approximate robust universal confidence sets in two particular setups---Overdispersion and Contamination---and demonstrate the advantages of the methods we propose.
+{In this section, we evaluate our proposed exact and approximate robust universal confidence sets in contamination setups and demonstrate the advantages of our proposed methods.
+Two additional illustrations---overdispersion and irregular Bernoulli trials corresponding to Example~\ref{ex: instability_lr} and \ref{ex: sLRT_fail}---are provided in the Supplementary Material~\ref{sec:empirical_bernoulli} and \ref{sec:overdisp}} to demonstrate the broader application of the method.